 Federal Direct Loans are available to students enrolled at least half-time.
 The federal government offers loans with an interest subsidy (subsidized), and without a subsidy (unsubsidized).
 If you're eligible for a Federal Direct Subsidized Loan, the government will pay the interest on the loan until you graduate, withdraw from college, or enroll less than half-time, at which time interest will be charged, but repayment of principal and interest will begin after a six month grace period.
-This rule will go into effect on loans taken out after July 1, 2012.
-Federal Direct Subsidized Loans disbursed before July 1, 2012 will still have the interest subsidy during the six month grace period.
+This rule went into effect on loans disbursed after July 1, 2012.
+Federal Direct Subsidized Loans disbursed before July 1, 2012 will continue to have the interest subsidy during the six month grace period.
 If eligible for a Federal Direct Unsubsidized Loan, you will remain responsible for the interest charge upon receipt of the loan, but may defer payment of that interest until you leave school.
 Interest that has accrued on the Federal Direct Unsubsidized Loan will be capitalized upon repayment.
-The interest rate for loans disbursed between July 1, 2012 and June 30, 2013 will be a fixed rate of 3.4% for Federal Direct Subsidized Loan and 6.8% fixed for Federal Direct Unsubsidized Loan.
-For students enrolled in the Graduate Program, the interest rate is 6.8%.
+The interest rate for loans disbursed between July 1, 2013 and June 30, 2014 will be a fixed rate of 3.86% for Federal Direct Subsidized Loan and Unsubsidized Loans.
+For students enrolled in the Graduate Program, the interest rate is 5.41%.

-To understand your repayment responsibilities before you borrow, go to: Student Loan Repayment Interest Rate Tables or Repayment Chart for Federal Loans and Private Loans.
+To understand your repayment responsibilities before you borrow, go to: Repayment Chart for Federal Loans and Private Loans.

 For more customized estimates of your federal loan repayment, use the online repayment calculator at: www.direct.ed.gov

-Grace Period Interest Subsidy - A law was put into effect to temporarily eliminate the interest subsidy provided on Federal Direct Subsidized Loans during the six month grace period provided to students when they are no longer enrolled on at least a half-time basis.
-This change will be effective for new Federal Direct Loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.
+A law was put into effect to temporarily eliminate the interest subsidy provided on Federal Direct Subsidized Loans during the six month grace period provided to students when they are no longer enrolled on at least a half-time basis.
+This change went into effect for new Federal Direct Loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.